“Colombia Es Pasión” by Matt Rendell

 Riders and their families are often campesinos, peasants.
 The word shares its linguistic roots with campeón, champion.
 The resilience needed to cope with this difficulty perhaps explains the popularity of cycling in Colombia, the hours of outdoor work, the patience.
 It certainly gives many of these Colombian cyclists a sense of perspective and Nairo Quintana’s journey from Cómbita to Monaco is measured in more than a circumference of 9,000km.

 There’s an element of survivor bias here.
-The stars we see atop podiums obscure the plenty who didn’t make it, perhaps equally talented but their bikes broke, they crashed, or traffic accidents took their toll and most often they and their entourage could never raise the pesos needed to race.
+The stars we see atop podiums obscure the plenty who didn’t make it, perhaps equally talented but their bikes broke, they crashed, or traffic accidents damaged them.
+Most often they and their entourage could never raise the pesos needed to race.
 Here Colombia’s cycling federation doesn’t come out of the book well, far from Quintana or Bernal being the peak of a broad pyramid, they seem to resemble angels decorating a wilted, barren Christmas tree.
 Escaping Colombia sounds essential, as to stay is to risk falling into the seemingly rampant domestic doping scene where testing is rare, Oscar Sevilla keeps winning, and according to one claim in the book, positive tests could be suppressed for a cash payment.
 If riders have made it to the top it’s often despite the formal institutions meant to help.
 When President Santos congratulated Colombian riders for their display in the 2016 Tour de France, Winner Anacona replied they did it with little help from others:

 volveremos por+,porq nos hemos hecho SOLOS en este bonito y duro deport con la ayuda de pocos.